 After a loss there is change.
 When I think about the transitions one goes through to survive a loss, certain words come to my mind.
 On a personal level, I am beset with worry, sadness and fear of the unknown.
 I feel stuck.
 Paralyzed.
 I need time to digest my situation.

-I recall it was the seventh month after my late husband past away.
-This was when my ability to deal with life again was returning.
-Each of the six months before when I sat in his chair he would ask me how I was.
-I would answer with four words, “I am so sad.”
+I recall it was the seventh month after my late husband, Michael, passed away that my ability to deal with life began to return.
+Each of the previous months when I visited my hair stylist for a haircut or trim he would ask me, “How are you feeling?”
+For six months I said only four words, “I am so sad.”

-TRAVEL AS A FORM OF THERAPY
+TRAVEL AFTER LOSS AS A FORM OF THERAPY